hQamonky/YtMusicDownloader/README.md

 # Update
 Unfortunately, there is no "simple" update process, you basically have to do the whole installation process again :)
 Well not everything actually, you already have installed docker and setup the container.
 So depending on the update, might not need to rebuild the docker container.
 **Be aware that the following steps might (normally should not) overwrite your data.
 If you don't want to lose it, make a backup of ytMusicDownloader.db and of configuration.json from ~/qmk/YtMusicDownloader/src/.**
 > 1. Go to project folder: `cd ~/qmk/YtMusicDownloader`
 > 2. Update the project from GitHub: `git pull`
 > 3. Restart your container: `sudo docker restart container qmk_ymd`
 If this works, you're good and you don't need to go any further.
 If it doesn't it means that you have to rebuild the docker container and do a "full update".
 So continue with the following steps.
 > 4. Remove the docker container: `sudo docker container rm -f qmk_ymd`
-> 5. If needed, edit the Dockerfile and enter your user id and group id: `gedit ~/qmk/YtMusicDownloader/Dockerfile`
-> 6. Build the image: `sudo docker build --no-cache -t qmk_yt_music_dl:1.0 ~/qmk/YtMusicDownloader` (*you can omit the --no-cache flag to go faster, but consider that it might cause problems*)
+> 6. Build the image: `sudo docker build --no-cache -t qmk_yt_music_dl ~/qmk/YtMusicDownloader` (*you can omit the --no-cache flag to go faster, but consider that it might cause problems*)
 > 7. Run the image: `sudo docker run -p 8092:8080 -v ~/qmk/YtMusicDownloader:/usr/src/app -v ~/Music:/Music -d --name qmk_ymd qmk_yt_music_dl`
 # Go a little further
 I suggest that you create shortcuts to handle the docker commands.